 Stay proactive: inspect, tighten, protect, and replace when necessary.

-How To Replace Core
+How to Replace the Core

 - Carry a valve core removal tool and spare replacement cores.